UEE22020 - certificate II In Electrotechnology (Career Start) DARWIN

 - Telecommunications Trade Assistant

-* Total Nominal hours is 370.
+* Total Nominal hours is 410.
 Options available for Flexible day and night classes depending on availability, course completion duration may vary depending on student self-paced completion of the units.
 Check our Calendar for dates.
-This is a competency based training not an attendancy based training.
+This is competency-based training, not attendance-based training.
 Duration is subjective and varies with an individuals experience, intellect and tenacity